 Thinking about Real Estate investing during a recession?
 Not sure what to invest in during a recession or what to invest in right now?
 Waiting for Toronto housing prices to crash?
 When it comes to the Toronto housing market I would actually consider the current state of the market to be more of a market correction than a crash.
 And, it’s very possible that we might be nearing the bottom.

 As both a Real Estate Agent and an avid Toronto investor the Downtown Toronto condo market is my preferred market of choice.
 I favour Toronto over other areas in the GTA due to its stability and insulation from economic influences.
 It’s times like these when we’re in a changing market as it begins to correct itself, that my clients are glad we invested wisely.
 I get into the details and discuss what to invest in during a recession below.

 Real estate values in and around Toronto skyrocketed during the COVID-19 pandemic, as they did throughout most of Canada, due to historically low borrowing rates allowing home-buyers to stretch their budgets to afford more expensive properties.

 However, the Bank of Canada began raising interest rates in March this year, marking a sharp reversal in the trend’s direction.
-Sales and new listings dropped almost instantly, and buyers were able to be more selective, causing bidding wars to all but disappear.
+Sales and new listings dropped almost instantly, and buyers were able to be more selective, causing real estate bidding wars to all but disappear.